 A: The best time to see cherry blossoms in Yoyogi Park is usually from late March to early April.
 With more than 600 cherry trees, the park becomes one of Tokyo’s most popular hanami picnic spots, creating a festive atmosphere for families.

 A: No, there are no amusement rides inside Yoyogi Park.
-Instead, the park offers family-friendly activities like playgrounds, open lawns for ball games, scooter-friendly paths, and shaded picnic spots where kids can play freely.
+Instead, the park offers family-friendly activities like open lawns for ball games, scooter-friendly paths, and shaded picnic spots where kids can play freely.

 A: The easiest way to reach Yoyogi Park by train is via Harajuku Station on the JR Yamanote Line or Yoyogi-Koen Station on the Tokyo Metro Chiyoda Line.
 Both stations are just a short walk from the park’s main entrances.